STEPHEN FOSTER MEMORIAL DAY

 HOW TO OBSERVE #StephenFosterMemorialDay

 Read about the life of Stephen Foster or watch a documentary.
+Listen to some of his music.
+You might be surprised to learn how familiar some of it is.
+How many of them do you already know?
 Check out our suggestions below:

 - Doo-dah! by Ken Emerson